 I discovered something about myself this weekend and it wasn’t what I was expecting.

-I attended the Social Good Summit in New York City (more to come on this later) and got to hang out with about twenty of the most interesting bloggers I know.
+I attended the Social Good Summit in New York City and got to hang out with about twenty of the most interesting bloggers I know.
 We chatted about everything from our passions to our business to our backgrounds.
 It was a fantastic meeting of the minds and I left truly feeling like part of a team.

 But I didn’t start the weekend that way.